 The internal rate of return (IRR) is interest or discount rate, I or r, that results in a zero net present value, NPV = 0, for the project.
 This is equivalent to stating that time weighted inflows equal the time weighted outflows.
 The equation for IRR is

-The IRR is that value of r which results in NPV being equal to 0, and is calculated by an iterative process.
+The IRR is that value of r which results in NPV is equal to 0 and is calculated by an iterative process.
 Once calculated for a project, the IRR is then compared with other projects and investment opportunities for the organization.
-The projects with the highest IRR are approved, until the available investment capital is allocated.
+The projects with the highest IRR are approved until the available investment capital is allocated.
 Most real projects would have an IRR in the range of 5% to 25% per year.
 Managers, given the opportunity to accept a project which has calculated values for IRR higher than the company’s return on investment (ROI), will normally approve them, assuming the capital is available.

 The above equations for net present value and internal rate of return have ignored the effects of taxes.
 Some organizations make investment decisions without including taxes, while others look at the after tax results.
 The equations for NPV and IRR can be used with taxes, if the cash ﬂow effect of taxes is known.

 The payback period is the length of time necessary for the net cash beneﬁts or inflows to equal the net costs or outflows.
 The payback method generally ignores the time value of money, although the calculations can be done taking this into account.
 The main advantage of the payback method is the simplicity of calculation.
 It is also useful for comparing projects on the basis of a quick return on investment.
 A disadvantage is that cash beneﬁts and costs beyond the payback period are not included in the calculations.